-C).
-Current and projected employment opportunities in the state and the types of skills possessed by eligible individuals under section 15 (Wagner-Peyser Act (29.U.S.C.491-2))
+Current and projected employment opportunities in the State (such as by providing information available under §15 of the Wagner-Peyser Act (29 U.S.C.
+491-2) by occupation), and the types of skills possessed by eligible individuals.
+(20 CFR 641.325(c))